vsmidhun21/ApplicationToMonitorStaffsWork/README.md

 Step 2:
 <img alt="Step2" width="100%" src="./Slide2.JPG">
 Step 3:
-Create the Databse accordingly with the table details given below.
+- Create the Databse accordingly with the table details given below.
-Don't Change the Table name and the Data Type of the coloum.
+- Don't Change the Table name and the Data Type of the coloum.
-If You Change the Database Details such as table name, column name then you have to change those details inside every file in the project.
+- If You Change the Database Details such as table name, column name then you have to change those details inside every file in the project.
-- employeeFill Table Details
+EmployeeFill Table Details
 <img alt="DB1" width="100%" src="./Screenshot1.png">
 Name Table Details
 <img alt="DB2" width="100%" src="./Screenshot2.png">